Radiographic Imaging 2 G (10049.2)

 McQuillen-Martensen, K. (2020) Radiographic Image Analysis, 5th ed., Elsevier

 Eisenberg, RL & Johnson, NM.
 (2021) Comprehensive Radiographic Pathology, 7th ed., Elsevier

 National safety and quality health services standards second edition available at https://www.safetyandquality.gov.au/publications-and-resources/resource-library/national-safety-and-quality-health-service-standards-second-edition

 Special assessment requirements

-You are required to meet the attendance and participation requirement for laboratories (hurdle requirement) AND obtain an overal unit mark of 50% or higher to pass this unit.
+You are required to meet the attendance and participation requirement for laboratories (hurdle requirement) AND obtain an overall unit mark of 50% or higher to pass this unit.
 Should you fail to pass BOTH requirements, you will fail the Unit.

 Students have a responsibility to uphold University standards on ethical scholarship.
 Good scholarship involves building on the work of others and use of others' work must be acknowledged with proper attribution made.
 Cheating, plagiarism, and falsification of data are dishonest practices that contravene academic values.
 Refer to the University's Student Charter for more information.

 To enhance understanding of academic integrity, all students are expected to complete the Academic Integrity Module (AIM) at least once during their course of study.
 You can access this module within UCLearn (Canvas) through the 'Academic Integrity and Avoiding Plagiarism' link in the Study Help site.

 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.